andrew-aladev/overlay/README.md

 emerge --sync
 ```

-Than you can install some package:
+Than you can install some package

 ```bash
 emerge -v category/name